 However, I’ve only been able to manage these minor medical emergencies because I’ve packed the right medicines and first aid items.
 This travel medical kit has evolved over the years and I have honed my selection of pills and potions to a collection that covers most of the bases.

-What Should Be Included In An Ideal Travel Medicine Kit?
+What Should Be in a Travel Medicine Kit?

 There is no such thing as a definitive travel medicine kit.
 Much will depend on your age, gender and medical conditions, your destination, style of travel and your attitude to medicines.

 It’s all a question of balance.
 Whilst you won’t want to lug around a medical kit that a paramedic would be proud of, at the same time you should include essential items to cover your basic healthcare needs and emergencies.

 Consider Your Destination and Trip Style When Packing Your Travel Medicine Bag

 Consider where you are travelling to, and for how long, when deciding which medicines and first aid items to include in your travel medical kit.

 Chances are you will not need an extensive selection of medicines, bandages and gauzes on a flashpacking European city break.
 However, it’s a different story if you are trekking in the Himalayan foothills where access to doctors and pharmacies isn’t a given.

 Heading to a high altitude destination?
 If so, then you may want to get hold of preventative treatment before leaving home.